 - 10.For the digital (crypto) offshore, Oracle means analogue mechanisms:

 - 2.Anti-phishing services;

-- 3.LLC performance analytics systems;
+- 3.Performance analytics systems;

 - 4.Creation of a unified database of NFT standards in different valuation profiles, etc.

-Yet most importantly, the Oracle allows you to move on to another important stage - the Index.
+But most importantly, the Oracle allows you to move on to another important stage - the Index.
 And here's why.